Disability Services

 Services For Guests with Visual Disabilities

-Large print programs are available at both designated seating areas.
-For guests who are deaf or hard of hearing, sign language interpretation is available in both designated seating areas.
-One of the seating areas, the tent adjacent to Hamilton Hall at 116th and Amsterdam Avenue, will also have a closed captioned video of the ceremony.
+Large print programs are available at designated seating areas if seated outdoors on Morningside Campus with sign language interpretation for guests who are deaf or hard of hearing.
+The seating area adjacent to Hamilton Hall at 116th and Amsterdam Avenue will also have a closed-captioned video of the ceremony.

 Service Dogs on Campus